grebtsew/Visualize-Realtime-Data-Stream-Chart-in-Flask/README.md

 # Known Issues
 List of known issues:
 * Ignore the `WebSocket transport not available.
 Install eventlet or gevent and gevent-websocket for improved performance.` warning as eventlet doesn't support Flask-socketio!
-Make sure eventlet is not installed in your python environemnt!
+Make sure eventlet is not installed in your python environment!

 # Sources
 The main inspiration and solutions comes from the following sources: